icehouse-ventures/laravel-chartjs/README.md

 To revert any customisation, simply delete or rename this file from your application.

-# Livewire Support
+# Livewire Interactive Charts
-This package has support for live updating charts through Livewire.
+This package has support for dynamic live updating charts in Livewire.
 See the [demo repo](https://github.com/icehouse-ventures/laravel-chartjs-demo) Note that the conventions for passing props to Livewire (such as declaring public properties or adding attributes to a function may vary for your Livewire version.

 ```php
  // Inside your Livewire blade component: example-livewire-chart-demo.blade.php